-That Council receive a briefing on the Santa Barbara Airport Master Plan Update.
+That Airport Commission receive a status update on the Santa Barbara Airport Master Plan Update.

-EXECUTIVE SUMMARY:
+SUMMARY:

-Santa Barbara Airport (SBA) staff will provide an update to City Council on the progress of the Master Plan Update (MPU).
-This informational item is the mid-point of the MPU process and an invitation to participate in the future of the SBA and possible new development projects.
-An informational meeting was held with the Airport Commission on March 6, 2024, and a Public Workshop was also held on March 7, 2024.
-The draft plan will be reviewed in the Fall of 2024 and the City Council (Council) and Airport Commission will be the deciding bodies on the final draft.
+Santa Barbara Airport (SBA) staff will provide an update to the Airport Commission on the progress of the Master Plan Update (MPU).
+This informational item is the final point in the the MPU process to participate in the future of the SBA and possible new development projects before the environmental review process begins, which also has many opportunities for public review.
+The final draft of the MPU will be adopted in the future when environmental review is complete.